SDGforskning/sdg-strings/SDG13_query_action_WoS.md

 TS=
 (
   (
+    ("climat*" NEAR/5 ("strateg*" OR "policy" OR "policies" OR "plan" OR "planning" OR "plans" OR "management")) OR "nationally determined contribution$"
+    OR
       (
         (
           ("improv*" OR "increase" OR "better" OR "enhanc*" OR "build*" OR "strengthen*" OR "raise" OR "raising" OR "develop" OR "developing" OR "create" OR "creation" OR "implement*" OR "integrat*" OR "adopt*" OR "invest" OR "investing" OR "development assistance" OR "development aid" OR "development fund*" OR "foreign aid" OR "international aid" OR "cooperation fund*"
+          OR "green climate fund"
           )
           NEAR/5
               ("capacity" OR "infrastructure$" OR "technolog*" OR "early warning system$" OR "research" OR "knowledge" OR "skills" OR "tools" OR "competenc*" OR "expertise" OR "capabilit*" OR "communication" OR "social network$" OR "information network$" OR "collaboration" OR "cooperation" OR "educat*" OR "awareness"
               )
         )
         AND
             (
               ("climat*" OR "global warming" OR "climatic change$" OR "sea level rise") NEAR/5
-            ("action$" OR "sustainab*" OR "adapt*" OR "cope" OR "coping" OR "resilien*" OR "mitigat*" OR "early warning" OR "preparedness" OR "risk$" OR "vulnerab*" )
+                  ("action$" OR "sustainab*" OR "mitigat*" OR "adapt*" OR "cope" OR "coping" OR "resilien*" OR "early warning" OR "warning system$" OR "preparedness" OR "risk$" OR "vulnerab*" OR "awareness" OR "climate education" OR "climate sensitive education" OR "climate change education" OR "climate literacy"
                   )
             )
-    OR ("climat*" NEAR/5 ("strateg*" OR "policy" OR "policies" OR "plan" OR "planning" OR "plans" OR "management")) OR "green climate fund"
+      )
   )
   AND
   ("least developed countr*" OR "least developed nation$" OR "small island developing state$"